umbraco/UmbracoDocs/Development-Guidelines/index.md

 _All about working with the Umbraco codebase_

 ## [Coding and naming conventions](Coding-Standards/index.md)
-The naming conventions used throughout the codebase including C#, JS and CSS and how classes in C# and JavaScript should be created and used.
+The naming conventions used throughout the codebase including C#, JavaScript and CSS and how classes in C# and JavaScript should be created and used.

 ## [The solution and project structure](project-structure.md)
 How the Visual Studio solution is put together, the functionality of each project and the end goal of the structure.